trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 <figcaption>

 _“Bobby’s” skull and various bones are being kept in the Mammals Collection at the Berlin Museum of Natural History.
 (MfN.
-Photo: Mareike Vennen.
+Image: Mareike Vennen.
 All rights reserved.)_

 </figcaption>